Horace Plunkett

-Sir Horace Curzon Plunkett (24 October 1854 – 26 March 1932), was an Anglo-Irish agricultural reformer, pioneer of agricultural cooperatives, Unionist MP, supporter of Home Rule, Irish Senator and author.
+Sir Horace Curzon Plunkett (24 October 1854 – 26 March 1932), was an Anglo-Irish agricultural reformer, pioneer of agricultural cooperatives and author.
+In politics, he had been elected as a Unionist MP, but later became a supporter of a form of Home Rule and served for a year as a senator in the Irish Free State.

 Plunkett, a younger brother of John Plunkett, 17th Baron of Dunsany, was a member of the Congested Districts Board for Ireland for over 27 years, founder of the Recess Committee and the Irish Agricultural Organisation Society (IAOS), vice-president (operational head) of the Department of Agriculture and Technical Instruction (DATI) for Ireland (predecessor to the Department of Agriculture) from October 1899 to May 1907, Unionist MP for South Dublin in the House of Commons of the United Kingdom from 1892 to 1900, and Chairman of the Irish Convention of 1917–18.
-An adherent of Home Rule, in 1919 he founded the Irish Dominion League, still aiming to keep Ireland united, and in 1922 he became a member of the first formation of Seanad Éireann, the upper chamber in the Parliament of the new Irish Free State.
+In 1919 he founded the Irish Dominion League, aiming to keep Ireland united.
+In 1922 he became a member of the first formation of Seanad Éireann, the upper chamber in the Parliament of the new Irish Free State.
 He has been described as a Christian socialist.

 Family and background

 Plunkett was born in Sherborne, Gloucestershire, England, the third son of Admiral Edward Plunkett, the 16th Baron of Dunsany, of Dunsany Castle, Dunsany, near Dunshaughlin, County Meath, and the Honourable Anne Constance Dutton (d.
 1858; daughter of John Dutton, 2nd Baron Sherborne).
-Raised in County Meath, Plunkett was Anglo-Irish, being of Anglican Irish unionist background, educated at Eton College and University College, Oxford, of which he became an honorary fellow in 1909.
+Raised in County Meath, Plunkett was Anglo-Irish, being of a Church of Ireland and unionist background, educated at Eton College and University College, Oxford, of which he became an honorary fellow in 1909.

-His older brother was John Plunkett, 17th Baron of Dunsany and a distant cousin was the Roman Catholic George Noble Plunkett, a Papal Count and father of Joseph Plunkett, one of the signatories of the Proclamation of the Irish Republic and a leader of the Easter Rising of 1916.
+His older brother was John Plunkett, 17th Baron of Dunsany and a distant cousin was George Noble Plunkett, a Catholic, a Papal Count and father of Joseph Plunkett, one of the signatories of the Proclamation of the Irish Republic and a leader of the Easter Rising of 1916.

 Threatened by lung trouble in 1879, Horace Plunkett sought health in ranching for ten years (1879–1889) in the Bighorn Mountains of Wyoming, where he acquired, together with a substantial fortune, extensive agricultural and business experience that proved invaluable in the work of agricultural education, improvement and development.
 On visits back to Ireland, and for much of the time when he returned, he devoted himself to these topics.

-Never marrying, he poured his tremendous energy into agricultural and rural development, politics and diplomacy, public administration and economics.
-As visible testimony to his endeavours, he left as his main legacies the Irish cooperative movement, which grew to encompass vast creamery and food ingredient businesses such as Avonmore and Kerry Group, what is now Ireland's Department of Agriculture, Food and the Marine, the Plunkett Foundation and to some extent both the Irish Countrywomen's Association and the Women's Institutes of the UK.
+He devoted his career to agricultural and rural development, as well as to politics, diplomacy, public administration, and economics.
+He played a central role in the development of the Irish cooperative movement, which later included large creamery and food ingredient enterprises such as Avonmore and Kerry Group.
+He was also the prime driver in the establishment of the first government department for agriculture in Ireland, and founded the Plunkett Foundation.
+His work also influenced the formation of organisations including the Irish Countrywomen's Association and the Women's Institutes in the United Kingdom.